pythonarcade/arcade/doc/programming_guide/how_to_get_help.rst

 How to Get Help
 ===============

-The help channels on the
-`the Discord server <https://discord.gg/ZjGDqMp>`_ are the best place to get help.
-They are located under the HELP category, which is the 3rd category in the channel list:
+The best places to get help are the help channels on the `the Discord server <https://discord.gg/ZjGDqMp>`_.
+They are located in the 3rd category from the top in the channel list:

 .. figure:: ./images/discord_help_channels.png
     :scale: 50%